unahouExosite/docs/rpc/README.md

 * `"retention"`

-    `"count"`: The maximum number of entries this resource will retain.
+    `"count"` is the maximum number of entries this resource will retain.

-    `"duration"`: The maximum number of hours this resource will retain its data.
+    `"duration"` is the maximum number of hours this resource will retain its data.

-* `"subscribe"`: An RID to which this resource is subscribed, or `""` if it is not subscribed to another resource.
+* `"subscribe"` is an RID to which this resource is subscribed, or `""` if it is not subscribed to another resource.

 #####response